emacsmirror/quick-fasd/README.md

 (global-set-key (kbd "C-x C-d") 'quick-fasd-find-file)

-;; When `quick-fasd-find-file' is invoked from the minibuffer, it appends ;; the selected path, simplifying completion (define-key minibuffer-local-completion-map (kbd "C-x C-d") 'quick-fasd-find-file)
+;; When `quick-fasd-find-file' is invoked from the minibuffer, it appends ;; the selected path, simplifying completion.
+;; Path insertion can be disabled by setting `quick-fasd-minibuffer-insert-path' to nil.
+(define-key minibuffer-local-completion-map (kbd "C-x C-d") 'quick-fasd-find-file)
 ```